Media challenging ruling keeping Bundy case documents secret

-LAS VEGAS (AP) — Media organizations are challenging a federal magistrate judge’s order to keep many documents secret in the Nevada criminal case involving rancher Cliven Bundy and a 2014 armed standoff with government agents.
+LAS VEGAS (AP) — Media organizations are challenging a federal magistrate judge’s order that keeps many documents secret in the Nevada criminal case involving rancher Cliven Bundy and a 2014 armed standoff with government agents.

-The Associated Press, the Las Vegas Review-Journal and Nevada newspaper publisher Battle Born Media argue that openness is particularly important in a case involving people who’ve been critical of the government.
+An attorney representing The Associated Press, the Las Vegas Review-Journal and Nevada newspaper publisher Battle Born Media argues that openness is particularly important in a case involving people who’ve been critical of the government.

-Documents submitted Monday respond to prosecutors’ filings last week endorsing Judge Peggy Leen’s order.
+Documents submitted Monday respond to prosecutors’ filings last week endorsing U.S. Magistrate Judge Peggy Leen’s order.

 The judge said last month she found a “credible risk” that public disclosure of documents turned over by prosecutors to attorneys for 19 defendants might be used to intimidate or influence potential witnesses.